- About Us

 There is an increased awareness in health care professionals regarding the importance of learning about brain injuries and concussions.
-The Transitional Learning Center offers continuing education presentations by staff experts for no charge in order to educate professionals on important brain injury issues.
+The Moody Neurorehabilitation Institute offers continuing education presentations by staff experts for no charge in order to educate professionals on important brain injury issues.
 The following presentations are currently available:

 Brain Injury Rehabilitation: Evaluating the Options for Achieving Functional Outcomes Along the Continuum of Care